hgjura/ServerTools.ServerCommands/src/ServerTools.ServerCommands/nuget-releasenotes.md

 ### Added
 - Overloads for PostCommand() and PostResponse(), accepting Type and Type name
 ### Fixed
-- Issue with batch posting cused by inproper setting of type name
+- Issue with batch posting caused by inproper setting of type name